tribshms/rtdocs/docs/man/UsingGit.rst

 1) Start by creating a `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ of the tRIBS repository.
 2) Create a development branch to add any changes in the source code.
 3) Keep your main and development branch up to date with changes from the main tRIBS repository.
-4) Updates the main tRIBS source code from your local fork can by creating `pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ on GitHub.
+4) Update the main tRIBS source code from your local fork by creating `pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ on GitHub.

 In summary, this means that, any modification or fixes of the tRIBS source code should take place in your own *fork* of the main tRIBS repository.
 A fork is a *mirror* of the repository and is hosted on your personal GitHub account.
 Any updates, modifications, or fixes to the tRIBS source code can be implemented on this fork.
 These updates then can be merged to the tRIBS main repository through implementing a pull request on the GitHub website.